MarnixMeersman/DocumeNDT_dataprocessing/README.md

   - Variance threshold on when to trigger T1

  The ouput of main.py updates ./results/time_differences.csv, velocities.csv should be calculated yourself using an excelfile and the known locations of emission and reception.
  If make_plots = True, you can find the results under ./plots.
 Careful, this almost doubles the processing time.
 A short runtime is around 5 minutes.
-Here a visual overview:
+Here a visual overview of main.py:

 <img width="1512" alt="SCR-20221121-dzt" src="https://user-images.githubusercontent.com/57674797/203034779-757c3c58-5ad0-48df-947e-db9577fdab2b.png">

 ### Manual Checker: manual_checker.py
 To manually check any of the waveforms, use manual_checker.py as shown below.
 Adjustment to T0 or T1 can be made using the GUI.
+Clicking on the legend allows you to view and hide different tranformations and signals.

 ![ezgif-3 com-gif-maker](https://user-images.githubusercontent.com/57674797/203036614-0ac37bae-9c6e-494c-8c88-1f40d58daa07.gif)